Thermogenics are like fat burners or diet pills with an emphasis on burning more energy to create heat.

 The best thermogenic supplements contain ingredients that are not only effective on their own, but interact with each other in a positive way to increase the fat burning potential.

-Look for key ingredients like green tea extract, caffeine, capsaicin, acetyl-L-carnitine, conjugated linoleic acid, and garcinia cambogia for your best chance at good results.
+Look for key ingredients like green tea extract, green coffee bean extract, caffeine, capsaicin, acetyl-L-carnitine, conjugated linoleic acid, and garcinia cambogia for your best chance at good results.